C

 The Coherence Tax

+Every internal self-representation is systematically more coherent than the reality it describes.
 To model yourself, you compress.
 To compress, you smooth.
 To smooth, you lose the messy contradictions that ARE the actual signal.
-The modeling process itself selects for patterns that fit together - coherence is an artifact of compression, not evidence of accuracy.
+The self-model flatters by default.